Disciplinary regulations (students)

 4.1 The student disciplinary regulations do not replace a police investigation.
 Where serious incidents have occurred, students should report these to the police.

 4.2 The University will only in exceptional circumstances report an alleged incident to the police against the wishes of a student.
-However, if the University Secretary considers it is necessary in order to protect a student or other member of the University community from harm, or the conduct affects the interests of the University, it may be reported to the police.
+However, if the University Secretary or designate considers it is necessary in order to protect a student or other member of the University community from harm, or the conduct affects the interests of the University, it may be reported to the police.

 4.3 The University will not normally investigate complaints about student behaviour while there is an ongoing police investigation or court proceedings.
 However, the University will consider whether any precautionary temporary measures are appropriate in the circumstances to support and protect the interests of all parties concerned.